-Spark plug replacement intervals on today’s engines are getting longer all the time.
+Spark plug replacement intervals, on today’s engines is getting longer all the time.

 Normal Wear And Tear (Healthy Engine)

 Spark plugs don’t last forever, even if your engine is in perfect condition.

 The two biggest reasons are:

 Spark Plug Deposit Buildup

 When deposits form on spark plugs from interaction with the air-fuel mixture; it can lead to pre-ignition of the fuel.